Mihir Bellare

 Mihir Bellare is a cryptographer and professor at the University of California San Diego.
-He holds a Bachelor of Science degree from Caltech and a Ph.D. from Massachusetts Institute of Technology.
+He holds a Bachelor of Science degree from the California Institute of Technology and a Ph.D. from the Massachusetts Institute of Technology.
 He has published several seminal papers in the field of cryptography (notably in the area of provable security), many of which were co-written with Phillip Rogaway.
 Bellare has published a number of papers in the field of Format-Preserving Encryption.
 His students include Michel Abdalla, Chanathip Namprempre, Tadayoshi Kohno and Anton Mityagin.
 Bellare is one of the authors of skein.

 In 2003 Bellare was a recipient of RSA Conference's Sixth Annual Award for outstanding contributions in the field of mathematics for his research in cryptography.
 In 2013 he became a Fellow of the Association for Computing Machinery.
 In 2019 he was awarded Levchin Prize for Real-World Cryptography for his outstanding contributions to the design and analysis of real-world cryptosystems, including the development of random oracle model, modes of operation, HMAC, and models for key exchange.

 Bellare's papers cover topics including: